-Grow a Generation makes meaningful projects possible.
-We partner with students in grades 3-16, teachers and schools and help them bring to fruition portfolio worthy projects while developing skills in Science, Technology Engineering, Math and the exponential technologies that are transforming our economy and world.
+Grow A Generation makes meaningful Science, Technology, Engineering and Math [STEM] projects possible.
+We partner with students in grades 3-16, teachers and schools and help them bring to fruition portfolio worthy projects while partnering them with real world mentors at the cutting edge of 21st century exponential technologies that are transforming our economy and world.

 Grow a Generation offers

-+ Consultation with schools, community organizations, and businesses seeking to inspire a generation of STEM Athletes, Digital Storytellers, and World Changers.
+- Schedule an Consultation today to discover how Grow a Generation can work with you, your school, or your community center, to make meaningful projects possible and inspire a generation of STEM Athletes, Digital Storytellers, and World Changers.

 In all these efforts, we put the student first, helping them become part of a generation ready for the 21st century world.
 A new conceptual age has dawned and it marks a shift in what jobs of the future will look like, makes obsolete many aspects of our current education system, includes changing global markets and an explosion of information access.
 A new generation is needed.
 It is a generation with the 21st century skills of innovation, critical thinking, collaboration, emotional intelligence, resilience, leadership and vision.
 It is a generation that is literate in science, technology, engineering and math (STEM).
 It is a generation with unique experience applying their passions into project based and inquiry based opportunities.